-Additionally, those who earned a Companion Pass through December 31, 2020, will get an automatic extension through June 30, 2021.
-Learn more, here.
+Additionally, those who earned a Companion Pass through Dec.
+31, 2020, will get an automatic extension through June 30, 2021.
+Learn more here.

 Links to additional coronavirus travel information from Alaska Airlines can be found here.

-In regard to companion certificates, those earned with an Alaska Airlines credit card and set to expire in 2020 are now extended until December 31, 2020, for travel up until November 26, 2021.
-You can read more, here.
+In regard to companion certificates, those earned with an Alaska Airlines credit card and set to expire in 2020 are now extended until Dec.
+31, 2020, for travel up until Nov.
+26, 2021.
+You can read more here.

-Going forward: Similar to previously booked flights, flights booked through June 30, 2020, can be changed or canceled for no fee and will receive a Travel Bank Credit (usable for 24 months).
+Going forward: Similar to previously booked flights, flights booked for travel through Feb.
+28, 2021, can be changed or canceled for no fee and will receive a Travel Bank Credit (usable for 24 months).
 A fare credit may apply.

 Flight credit expiration: Travel Bank Credits issued by June 30, 2020, expire 24 months from the date issued.
-Travel Bank Credits already set to expire by June 30, 2020, will now expire on December 31, 2020.
+Meanwhile, Travel Bank credits issued after June 30, 2020, will expire 12 months from their date of issue.